About the Conference

 About registration system

-We are going to use Conftool registration system that has already been used for ECRS-10
+We are using Conftool registration system that has already been used for ECRS-10

 Radek Kuzel, conference chair